 - The intrinsic and modulated membrane and channel properties of theneurons invovled in the pattern generating circuit.

 - How perturbation of a circuit changes the behavior.

 Until recently these issues have been difficult to address in vertebrate preparations because of the complexity of the spinal cord, the inability to monitor activity in identified classes of interneuron during different behaviors, the lack of appropriate genetic tools, and the difficulty in performing perturbation experiments.
 However, the larval zebrafish model system is an outstanding candidate to begin to address these questions.
 First, investigation of identified neurons and thus neural circuits is a tenable endeavor since there are a limited number of neurons in the spinal cord.
 Second, genetic and molecular tools have matured so that the identification and labeling of particular classes of interneurons is routine.
-Third, the translucent nature of the preparation combined with conventional or genetically encoded indicators makes it particularly appropriate for optical methods of investigation.
-Thus, optical imaging can be used to monitor activity in particular classes of interneuron during behavior.
+The translucent nature of the preparation combined with conventional or genetically encoded indicators makes it particularly appropriate for optical methods of investigation.
+Optical imaging can be used to monitor activity in particular classes of interneuron during behavior.
 Finally, perturbation experiments can be used to examine the functional role of a particular class of interneuron in behavior, which may provide insights into the functional organization of spinal circuits.
-Therefore, my intent is to exploit the convergence of these tools in studies which address the functional organization of spinal interneurons involved in generating different patterns of motor activity.
+My intent is to exploit the convergence of these tools in studies which address the functional organization of spinal interneurons involved in generating different patterns of motor activity.

 (For a comprehensive list of recent publications, refer to PubMed, a service provided by the National Library of Medicine.)